Editor’s Note:This story first appeared in Dish magazine.

 (Scientific name Tiostrea chilensis)

-Celebrated with an annual Oyster and Seafood Festival in Southland and avid seasonal consumption throughout the rest of the country, the Bluff Oyster (or “Bluffie” as it is popularly known) is closely associated with its fishery in Foveaux Strait, but populations also occur sporadically around much of New Zealand.
+Celebrated with an annual Oyster and Seafood Festival in the town of Bluff in Southland and avid seasonal consumption throughout the rest of the country, the Bluff Oyster (or “Bluffie” as it is popularly known) is closely associated with its fishery in Foveaux Strait, but populations also occur sporadically around much of New Zealand.
 The Bluff is a flat shell oyster (as compared with a cupped oyster like the Pacific) and at up to 10.5cm in size is typically smaller than the Pacific but meaty and full-flavoured.
 Aficionados regard it as one of the great oysters of the world.

 The harvesting of Bluff Oysters is traditionally done by dredging in the open sea.
 In the last two decades the ravages of the parasitic disease, bonamia, have spurred interest in the aquafarming of Bluff Oysters, to the point where one major Southland producer now bills its product as “wild” to differentiate it from farmed oysters.